 · Greater Conejo Valley Chamber of Commerce 40 Under Forty recipient (2018)

 · Holly Spevak Award for Women Lawyers recipient (2019)

 Since fall of 2015, Ms. Oakman has taught as an Adjunct Professor at CLU, where she teaches Criminal Law and Procedure and Constitutional Law for the university’s criminal justice department.
+She is now a Senior Adjunct Professor.
 She was also the pre-law coordinator at CLU from 2017-2019.

 Through these experiences, Ms. Oakman has had enriching opportunities to represent clients